Pushin P: Critical reception

 Complexs Jessica McKinney praised Future for being "the glue that keeps the track together, delivering ad-libs and plenty of swagger on the chorus".
 Stereogums Tom Breihan called it a standout track on the album, stating that the song "sounds like blissfully plummeting down an abyss, secure in the feeling that you'll never hit the bottom".
 Tomás Mier of Rolling Stone also named it one of the standout tracks on DS4Ever.
 Jordan Darville of The Fader called it one of the best tracks on the album, while quipping: "There's still no explanation of Thug's 'I just fucked a cup of water' bar, but some things are too magical to be fully explained".
 Revolt's Jon Powell called it a "hard-hitting number".
 Consequences Eddie Fu named it the rap song of the week, highlighting Future and Thug's "toxic bars over icy production from Juke Wong and Wheezy".
 Fu also called Thug's "fucked a cup of water" line bizarre.
 In their album review, Pitchforks Alphonse Pierre wrote: "as forced as Gunnas new 'pushin' P' motto may be, the Wheezy instrumental it's laid over is so ominous it'll make the hairs stick up on the back of your neck.
 The middle section of the song, where Gunna raps gibberish for a moment, is the most fun he's having on the entire album".
 With the album's release, Billboards Jason Lipshutz said the song "arrives early in the track list as a de facto breakout single from the project".

-The song received two nominations at the 65th Annual Grammy Awards: Best Rap Performance & Best Rap Song.
+The song received two nominations at the 65th Annual Grammy Awards: Best Rap Performance and Best Rap Song.